 - Supporting a 2015 Senate Inquiry into secrecy and lack of democracy in the trade agreement process, resulting in a Report called Blind Agreement which recommended a more open and democratic process

-- Campaigning for six years with colleagues in other TPP countries against the TPP corporate agenda, successfully lobbying for a Senate inquiry which recommended against the TPP implementing legislation in November 2016.
-This means the Australian Parliament did not endorse the TPP.
+- Campaigning for six years with colleagues in other TPP countries against the TPP-12 corporate agenda, successfully lobbying for a Senate inquiry which recommended against the TPP implementing legislation in November 2016.
+After the US withdrawal, the re-badged TPP-11 was endorsed by the Australian Parliament and ratified in November 2018.